How important is informed decision-making to your customers? Voice and choice truly matter, especially to younger markets.

 “But I’m not in the EU and my region doesn’t have these controls?”

 Doesn’t matter.
-Like the GDPR rollout, if you are doing business with firms in those regions, then this relates to you.
+Like the GDPR rollout, if you are doing business with firms in those regions, this relates to you.
 If your company has transactions with a European firm, up/downstream, you’re now part of the audited supply chain.

 You can’t wait until the mistake has been made.

-Warehouse management for visibility and tracking (during the sale)
+Warehouse visibility and tracking (during the sale)

 Once goods are moving, you need a much greater visibility into where they go and who interacts with them, in addition to just the timing of those movements.